simetri-graphics/simetri/docs/topics/conventions.md

 ## Arguments with `None` default values

 Allmost all methods in SİMETRİ have default values for their arguments.
 If an argument is not specified, the default value will be used.
-For example, the `draw` method has the following signature:

-pos (Point, optional): Lower-left corner of the grid.
-Defaults to None. width (float, optional): Length of the grid along the x-axis.
-Defaults to None. height (float, optional): Length of the grid along the y-axis.
-Defaults to None. step_size (optional): Step size for the grid.
-Defaults to None. cs_size (float, optional): Size of the coordinate system.
-Defaults to None.

 <!-- $$
 \cos x=\sum_{k=0}^{\infty}\frac{(-1)^k}{(2k)!}x^{2k}